$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Abstract

 \section{Abstract}

-We collect, scattered through literature, and also prove some new properties of two Markov processes that in many ways resemble Wiener and Ornstein-Uhlenbeck processes.
-Although processes considered in this paper were defined either in non-commutative probability context or through quadratic harnesses we define them once more as so to say 'continuous time ' generalization of simple, symmetric, discrete time process satisfying simple conditions imposed on the form of its first two conditional moments.
-The finite dimensional distributions of the first one (say $\mathbf{X=}\left( X_{t}\right) _{t\geq0}$ called $q-$Wiener) depend on one parameter $q\in(-1,1]$ and of the second one (say $\mathbf{Y=}\left( Y_{t}\right) _{t\in\mathbb{R}}$ called $(\alpha,q)-$ Ornstein-Uhlenbeck) on two parameters $\left( q,\alpha\right) \in(-1,1]\times(0,\infty).$ The first one resembles Wiener process in the sense that for $q=1$ it is Wiener process but also that for $q<1$ and $\forall n\geq1:$ $t^{n/2}H_{n}\left( X_{t}/\sqrt{t}|q\right) ,$ where $\left( H_{n}\right) _{n\geq0}$ are so called $q-$Hermite polynomials, are martingales.
-It does not have however independent increments for $\left\vert q\right\vert <1$.
-The second one resembles Ornstein-Uhlenbeck processes.
+We collect, scattered through literature, as well as we prove some new properties of two Markov processes that in many ways resemble Wiener and Ornstein--Uhlenbeck processes.
+Although processes considered in this paper were defined either in non-commutative probability context or through quadratic harnesses we define them once more as so to say 'continuous time ' generalization of a simple, symmetric, discrete time process satisfying simple conditions imposed on the form of its first two conditional moments.
+The finite dimensional distributions of the first one (say $\mathbf{X=}\left( X_{t}\right) _{t\geq0}$ called $q-$Wiener) depends on one parameter $q\in(-1,1]$ and of the second one (say $\mathbf{Y=}\left( Y_{t}\right) _{t\in\mathbb{R}}$ called $(\alpha,q)-$ Ornstein--Uhlenbeck) on two parameters $\left( \alpha,q\right) \in(0,\infty)\times(-1,1]$.
+The first one resembles Wiener process in the sense that for $q=1$ it is Wiener process but also that for $\left\vert q\right\vert <1$ and $\forall n\geq1:$ $t^{n/2}H_{n}\left( X_{t}/\sqrt{t}|q\right) ,$ where $\left( H_{n}\right) _{n\geq0}$ are the so called $q-$Hermite polynomials, are martingales.
+It does not have however neither independent increments not allows continuous sample path modification.
+The second one resembles Ornstein--Uhlenbeck process.
 For $q=1$ it is a classical OU process.
-For $\left\vert q\right\vert <1$ it is also stationary with correlation function equal to $\exp(-\alpha|t-s|)$ and many properties resembling that of its classical version.
-We think that these process are a fascinating objects to study posing many interesting, open questions.
+For $\left\vert q\right\vert <1$ it is also stationary with correlation function equal to $\exp(-\alpha|t-s|)$ and has many properties resembling those of its classical version.
+We think that these process are fascinating objects to study posing many interesting, open questions.